Rajneesh100/project_gimini/README.md

 /profile,
 /chat

-frontend development is undergoing and as weare storing all conversation data so we will also bring a
-* get_chat_history api
-which will basically pull all the pass chat data for any user and also we will incorporate a person to person and group conversation and also ai in group chats together
+frontend development is undergoing and as weare storing all conversation data so we will also incorporate a person to person and group conversation and also ai in group chats together

 use Postman or any equivalnt tools to do crud operations